9 to 5 (film): Plot

-Reserved housewife Judy Bernly must start work as a secretary at Consolidated Companies after her husband separates with her.
-Judy is put under the supervision of experienced and sharp-tongued widow Violet Newstead.
-Both work under the egotistical, sexist Vice President Franklin Hart, whom Violet once trained and who spreads the false rumor that he and his attractive secretary, Doralee Rhodes (who is married), are having an affair.
+Reserved housewife Judy Bernly must start work as a secretary at Consolidated Companies after her divorce, and is placed under the supervision of experienced and sharp-tongued widow Violet Newstead.
+Both work under president Mr. Hinkle and egotistical, sexist vice president Franklin Hart, whom Violet once trained.

-When Hart turns down Violet for a promotion in favour of a man who is below her, Violet reveals to Doralee the rumor about the affair, leading both women to take the afternoon off drinking at a local bar.
-Judy joins them after learning of the dismissal of a friendly co-worker.
+When Hart turns down Violet for a promotion in favor of Bob Enright who is below her, she reveals to attractive married secretary Doralee Rhodes a rumor about an affair between Doralee and Hart, leading both women to take the afternoon off drinking at a local bar.
+Judy joins them after learning of Hart's dismissal of Maria Delgado after his loyal administrative assistant Roz told him she had disclosed her salary to another employee, which is against his rules.

-Unable to think of a way to improve their situation, they spend the evening smoking marijuana at Doralee's house and fantasizing about how they would get revenge on Hart: Judy would shoot him like a hunter does a deer, Doralee would hog tie him and roast him over a slow fire, while Violet would poison his coffee.
+Unable to think of a way to improve their situation, they spend the evening smoking marijuana at Doralee's house and fantasizing about how they would get revenge on Hart: Judy would shoot him like a hunter does a deer, Doralee would hog tie him and roast him over a slow fire, and Violet would poison his coffee.

-The next day, a frustrated Violet accidentally puts rat poison in Hart's coffee, but before he can drink it, his desk chair malfunctions and he blacks out after hitting his head on a credenza.
+The next day, a frustrated and distracted Violet accidentally puts rat poison in Hart's coffee, mistaking the box for the nearly identical box of sweetener.
+Before he can drink it, his desk chair malfunctions and he blacks out after hitting his head on a credenza.

 Violet realizes her mistake and thinks the poisoned coffee caused Hart to black out.
-She and Judy meet Doralee at the hospital just in time to overhear a doctor pronounce a man dead from poisoning.

-Thinking the dead man is Hart, Violet steals the body to prevent the performing of an autopsy, but while arguing with Judy and Doralee, she crashes her car, damaging a fender.
-When Doralee retrieves a tire iron from the trunk to fix the fender, she discovers the body is not Hart and they return it to the hospital.
+She and Judy meet Doralee at the hospital just in time to overhear a doctor pronounce another man dead from poisoning.
+Thinking the dead man is Hart, Violet steals the body to prevent an autopsy, but while arguing with Judy and Doralee, she crashes her car, damaging a fender.
+When Doralee retrieves a tire iron from the trunk to fix the fender, she discovers the body is not Hart so they return it to the hospital.

 The next morning, Hart shocks the women when he arrives for work as usual.
 In the ladies room, Doralee explains that Hart hit his head, but did not drink the coffee.
 Relieved that nothing will come out of the night's events, the ladies agree to meet for happy hour at the end of the day.
-However, Hart's loyal administrative assistant, Roz, overhears their conversation and reports everything back to Hart.
+However, Roz overhears their conversation and reports everything back to Hart.